dddrrreee/cs140e-win19/projects/README.md

   the locks the current thread holds are consistent.

   - Do a statistical version of either the race detector or memory checker above: set your timing interrupts to be very frequent and in the handler, do the check above.
-It may miss errors, but will be very fast.
+It may miss errors, but will be very fast and should do a reasonable job, given a long enough run and a fine-enough window.

   - Write cooperative thread checkers that detect when you run too long with interrupts disabled, too long without yielding, in a deadlock,